Make SURE your child makes progress in reading with great IEP goals for reading fluency and reading decoding. Learn How:

 You don’tt want a goal that says, “[child] will improve in reading.”
 This is not a data driven goal.
 This goal is highly subject to the observer’s opinion about whether improvement has actually occurred or not.
 Often, the school will say there has been progress, but the parents see no observable progress.

-Step 3) State Your Child’s Goal as a Positive Accomplishment:
+Step 3) You’ll Want To State Your Child’s IEP goals for reading as a Positive Accomplishment:

 State what your child WILL achieve in definitive, progress-based terms.
 State a goal similarly to this:

 “<Your child’s name> will achieve a <specific grade equivalent> on the <name of test and subtest>.”

-You can see several examples of specific, measurable IEP goals for reading and reading fluency goals for iep creation below.
+You can see examples of specific, measurable IEP goals for reading and reading fluency goals for iep creation below.

 To Learn more about requirements for the IEP Goals and Objectives section of IEPs, visit the IEP Goals and Objectives section of the Learning Abled Kids’ Free IEP Tutorial.

 It’s ESSENTIAL for you to KNOW whether your child is making good progress in reading, or your child may drift further behind classmates year-after-year until it’s virtually impossible to catch up.
-You absolutely MUST have a proven reading program with specific, measurable IEP goals to insure your child actually learns to read proficiently.
+You absolutely MUST have a proven reading program with specific, measurable IEP goals for reading to insure your child actually learns to read proficiently.

 Given standard 5th grade curriculum for reading aloud, [Child’s name] will increase his fluency rate to 120 words per minute while maintaining 97% accuracy (fewer than 3 errors per 100 words) in all settings, and will retain the ability to give comprehension details regarding main idea, conclusion, inferences, characters, plot, and passage details.